mahouboy23/IB-notes/TOK Essay.md

 Paragraph 5 (Claim):

 - In history, new artifacts/documents are often viewed as providing most accurate insights into the past.
-- Example: Discuss historians reinterpreting What declassified Cold-War spy photos tell us about ancient Rome in the context of the Tok essay and use it as evidence to prove your claim.
+- Example: Discuss What NEW declassified Cold-War spy photos tell us about ancient Rome in the context of the Tok essay and use it as evidence to prove your claim.
 - Explain how example supports the claim for strength of recent history evidence.

 Paragraph 6 (Counterclaim):